Chris Cunningham: Music production, 'live' and short films (2004 - present)

-Commercials

-Cunningham has directed a handful of commercials for companies and brands, including Gucci, Sony (PlayStation), Levi's, Telecom Italia, Nissan, and Orange.

-Music production

-In 2004/2005, Cunningham took a sabbatical from filmmaking to learn about music production and recording and to develop his own music projects.
 In December 2007 Cunningham produced two tracks, "Three Decades" and "Primary Colours", for Primary Colours, the second album by the Horrors.
 In the summer of 2008, due to scheduling conflicts with his feature film script writing he could not work on the rest of the album which was subsequently recorded by Geoff Barrow from Portishead.

 In 2008, he produced and arranged a new version of 'I Feel Love' for the Gucci commercial that he also directed.
 He travelled to Nashville to work with Donna Summer to record a brand new vocal for it.